jcummingsutk/jcummingsutk.github.io/content/en/post/fulton_ERA_predictor.md

 ---

-Goal: Develop a predictor for recipients of the Emergency Rent and Utility Assistance program in Fulton County.
+**Goal**: Develop a predictor for recipients of the Emergency Rent and Utility Assistance program in Fulton County.

-Results: A logistic regression and gradient boosting classifier that are 77% and 78% accurate on the test data set, respectively, with a geographical interpretable logistic regression coefficients.
+**Results**: A logistic regression and gradient boosting classifier that are 77% and 78% accurate on the test data set, respectively, with a geographical interpretable logistic regression coefficients.
 A heatmap interpretation of these coefficients corresponding to the location data is also implemented through the google maps python package.

-## Summary

-The Emergency Rent and Utility Assistance (ERA) program is a program throughout the united states that assists families that are in need of emergency assistance for rent and utilities resulting from the COVID-19 pandemic.
-Residents have to meet eligibility requirements by the federal government, including

-* One or more individuals within the household has qualified for unemployment benefits or experienced a reduction in household income, incurred significant costs, or experienced other financial hardship due, directly or indirectly, to the COVID-19 outbreak;
-* One or more individuals within the household can demonstrate a risk of experiencing homelessness or housing instability; and
-* The household’s income is at or below 80% of the area median income.

-An initial exploration of the data shows that when the payment program pays out, it takes on average 100 days for the person to get the money.
-This is a long time to wait for someone who is struggling due to the pandemic!

-With the above details in mind, this project aims to answer the question will I receive assistance from the ERA program?

-Below are some links and discussion of the 77% and 78% accurate logistic regression and gradient boosting classifiers that is built for the ERA program applicants.

 ## Useful Links